terascope/teraslice/docs/packages/data-mate/overview.md

 ### extract

-`extract(input, args) - Can extract values from a string input.
+`extract(input, context, args) - Can extract values from a string input.
 You may either specify a regex, a jexl expression, or specify the start and end from which the extraction will take all values inbetween, if given an array it will convert everything in the array excluding null/undefined values`

 `args - {
     regex?: String,